Silver Bay, Minnesota: History

+In 2015, the taconite tailing-rich Black Beach opened to the public, the negotiation with the mining company for public access to the beaches in the area being brokered by the city of Silver Bay and the state DNR.
+Black Beach Park contains three beaches and a municipally owned campground.

 Geography

 According to the United States Census Bureau, the city has a total area of 8.36 sqmi, of which 7.89 sqmi is land and 0.47 sqmi is water.

-Silver Bay is located 28 miles northeast of Two Harbors, 54 miles northeast of Duluth, and 55 miles southwest of Grand Marais.
-It is about half way between Duluth and Grand Marais, along the North Shore of Lake Superior.
+Silver Bay is located 28 miles northeast of Two Harbors, 54 miles northeast of Duluth, 55 miles southwest of Grand Marais, and about 100 miles south of the Canadian border.
+It is about halfway between Duluth and Grand Marais, along the North Shore of Lake Superior.

 Tettegouche State Park, the Baptism River, and the Palisade Head rock formation are all nearby.